flycheck/flycheck/doc/community/get-help.rst

  Get help
 ==========

+Follow `@emacs_flycheck`_ on Twitter for updates.
+Feel free to mention the account for questions.

 Please ask questions about Flycheck on `Stack Exchange`_ or in our `Gitter chat`_.
 We try to answer all questions as fast and as precise as possible.